AshKyd/briscycle/site/brisbane-city/neville-bonner-bridge/index.md

 openDate: "2024"
 ---

 The Neville Bonner Bridge is an under-construction pedestrian-only bridge between the South Bank Cultural Forecourt and the Queens Wharf casino.
-The bridge is finished construction, but won't be open until April 2024 when the Star casino is completed.
+The bridge is finished construction, but won't be open until 2024 when the first stage of the Star Casino precinct is completed.

 **You can't ride on it, and it doesn't really go anywhere.
 If you're heading to Queen's Wharf you can only do it on foot.**

 The bridge was named in honour of the late [Senator Neville Bonner AO](https://www.naa.gov.au/explore-collection/first-australians/other-resources-about-first-australians/neville-bonner), the first Indigenous Australian to become a member of the Commonwealth Parliament and Australian of the Year.

+## Open date
+The open date for the bridge was originally August 2024, but the timeline appears to have slipped.
+The Star Casino FAQ page still says August, but their announcements page appears to be down.
+The original statement reads:

+> The first stage of The Star Brisbane is expected to open from August 2024.
+With a range of restaurants, bars, cafes, accommodation options, retail stores, entertainment experiences, public spaces and Brisbane’s only casino.
+>
+> The excitement will continue throughout 2024 and beyond, with the opening of even more venues and experiences.

 ## Design

-Opening in April 2024, Queen's Wharf Brisbane Casino will revamp the CBD and riverfront with a design that embraces the city's warm weather and honours its history, both Indigenous and European, through trails along the Brisbane River.
+Queen's Wharf Brisbane Casino will revamp the CBD and riverfront with a design that embraces the city's warm weather and honours its history, both Indigenous and European, through trails along the Brisbane River.

 The 320 metre bridge is a hybrid mast and arch design, with a large steel “ribbon” arch structure complemented by a cable stay system to span the river.
 The bridge is designed to allow clearance for ferries and the riverside expressway, and was designed for a 1 in 2000 year flood.